UrmiPatel-002772667/React-Projects/README.md

 - **Usage**: Ideal for complex state transitions.

 ### Side Effects
-- **Definition**: Tasks that don’t affect the component render cycle.
+- **Definition**: Tasks that don't affect the current render cycle should be handled carefully to maintain predictable component behavior.
 - **Example**: Fetching data, subscribing to services.

 ## Memoization and Virtual DOM

 ### Memoization